Outlook Add-in design guidelines

 An add-in should not attempt to do everything your app does.
 The focus should be on the most frequently used, and appropriate, actions in the context of Outlook content.
 Think about your call to action and make it clear what the user should do when your task pane opens.

 Make it feel as native as possible

 Your add-in should be designed using patterns native to the platform that Outlook is running on.
 To achieve this, be sure to respect and implement the interaction and visual guidelines set forth by each platform.
 Outlook has its own guidelines and those are also important to consider.
 A well-designed add-in will be an appropriate blend of your experience, the platform, and Outlook.

-This does mean that your add-in will have to visually be different when it runs on Outlook for iOS vs Outlook for Android (when we roll out support for it).
+This does mean that your add-in will have to visually be different when it runs on Outlook for iOS vs Outlook for Android.
 We recommend taking a look at Framework7 as one option to help you with styling.
-We will be posting updated guidelines, especially for Android, as we get closer to launching add-in support for Outlook for Android.

 Make it enjoyable to use and get the details right